 If you infused for 5 minutes and your coffee is still weak, then you need to grind finer.
 Dial your grinder just a little bit.

 My Coffee Has Too Much Silt

-With French press you will always have a little grit in your cup occasionally, even with the best grinders.
+With a French press, you will always have a little grit in your cup occasionally, even with the best grinders.
 A great technique, but a little time consuming is to sift the grounds.
-This post on home-barista.com is very thorough, if you consider this technique.
+This post on home-barista.com is very thorough if you consider this technique.
 Another hack is to use a paper filter as shown in this article.
 But using a paper filter defeats the purpose.
 I could stick to my drip coffee machine, instead.

 Many manufacturers in the industry have come out with improved French press versions.
 A successful product is the Impress coffee brewer with their hybrid between French press/AeroPress.